shakebugs/shake-docs/docs/android/user-feedback/feedback-type.md

 Along with the `setFeedbackTypes` method, Shake also exposes the `getFeedbackTypes` method which allows you to grab the current set of `FeedbackType` and use them however you like.

-As an example, certain parts of your app can have specific features so you can have different feedback types for different parts of your app.
+As an example, certain parts of your app can have specific features, so you can have different feedback types for different parts of your app.
-This allows you to follow your app context and filter out possible issues on the SDK itself.
+This allows you to follow your app context and filter out possible issues with the SDK itself.

 <Tabs
   groupId="android"